Za'abeel, Dubai

 Za'abeel (Arabic: زعبيل) is a community in Dubai, United Arab Emirates (UAE), located in eastern Dubai.
 It consists of two sub-communities, Za'abeel 1 and Za'abeel 2, which are relatively new and affluent, featuring villas and townhomes.

 Sub-communities

 Za'abeel 1 is adjacent to Al Nasr and is bounded to the south by routes E 66 (Oud Metha Road) and D 73 (2nd Zabeel Road).
 This sub-community is residential and contains Za'abeel Stadium, and Za'abeel Park, a popular spot for sports and live music.

+Za'abeel 2 contains the Nad Al Sheba Racecourse and Zabeel Palace, the official residence of the ruling Al Maktoum family.
 Za'abeel 2 is bounded to the east by Za'abeel 1 and to the west by Business Bay.
-Za'abeel 2 contains the Nad Al Sheba Racecourse and the emir's Palace: the Zabeel Palace.